FC København

 to lift the league and cup double in 2015-16.
 The cup was secured with a 4-2

-win against AGF Aarhus while the goals of Nicolai Jørgensen and Federico
+win against AGF Aarhus, while the goals of Nicolai Jørgensen and Federico

 Santander were too much for the opposition in the league triumph.
+The feat was

 repeated in 2016-17 as Mathias Jørgensen captained the team to the Superliga

-title that was won by twelve points.
 The Cup was lifted thanks to a 3-1 victory

 in a disappointing fourth position in 2017-18 despite the goals of Pieros

 Sotiriou and Santander.
-However, amends were made in 2018-19 as the club were crowned as league champions with Zeca as skipper with the strike partnership of Robert Skov and Dame N'Doye scoring the goals.
+However, amends were made in 2018-19 as the club were crowned as league champions with Zeca as skipper, with the strike partnership of Robert Skov and Dame N'Doye scoring the goals.

 My visit